UK data protection law is changing

 These changes will affect all organisations that collect or use individuals’ personal information (data controllers), from private sector companies to public authorities, from large charities to members’ clubs.
 Many will see the compliance burden increase significantly and some will need to appoint a Data Protection Officer.

 There will also be new obligations on third-parties that process personal information on behalf of other organisations (data processors), such as outsourced IT providers and external marketing companies.

 Ensure you are ready

-It is important to use the coming months to get ready as there will be no transitional relief period once the new law comes into force in May next year.
+It is important to use the next few months to get ready as there will be no transitional relief period once the new law comes into force in May next year.
 Getting it wrong could lead to fines of up to EUR 20 million or 4% of total worldwide annual turnover, not to mention serious reputational damage.

 Our data protection lawyers are helping clients to get in shape for the GDPR by delivering practical training for senior managers and staff, reviewing data processes, updating policies and reviewing contracts.

 Topics like fundraising and consent have been dominating GDPR-related headlines.
 Carla Whalen highlights the importance of seeing your GDPR compliance as an on-going process.

 Privacy notices are a core part of GDPR compliance.
 It's the document that explains what you're going to do with people’s personal data.
 Victoria Ehmann explains why it's key you get it right.